superform-xyz/superform-core/src/crosschain-data/README.md

 - **Broadcast State Registry [BroadcastRegistry.sol](./BroadcastRegistry.sol)**: BroadcastRegistry proposes a unique form of communication from Chain A to all chains Superform is on, as opposed to BaseStateRegistry which assumes communication between only two chains.

-Each individual AMB wrapper will be placed inside a folder named after the Arbitrary Message Bridge (AMB).
+Each individual AMB is in the adapters folder and is named after the Arbitrary Message Bridge (AMB).

-- **[LayerzeroImplementation.sol](./adapters/layerzero/Implementation.sol)**: Wrapper for Layerzero AMB
+- **[LayerzeroImplementation.sol](./adapters/layerzero/Implementation.sol)**: Adapter for Layerzero AMB

-- **[HyperlaneImplementation.sol](./adapters/hyperlane/Implementation.sol)**: Wrapper for Hyperlane AMB
+- **[HyperlaneImplementation.sol](./adapters/hyperlane/Implementation.sol)**: Adapter for Hyperlane AMB

-- **[WormholeARImplementation.sol](./adapters/wormhole/automatic-relayer/WormholeARImplementation.sol)**: Wrapper for Wormhole Automatic Relayer AMB
+- **[WormholeARImplementation.sol](./adapters/wormhole/automatic-relayer/WormholeARImplementation.sol)**: Adapter for Wormhole Automatic Relayer AMB

-- **[WormholeSRImplementation.sol](./adapters/wormhole/specialized-relayer/WormholeSRImplementation.sol)**: Wrapper for Wormhole Specialized Relayer AMB, used specifically in `BroadcastRegistry.sol`
+- **[WormholeSRImplementation.sol](./adapters/wormhole/specialized-relayer/WormholeSRImplementation.sol)**: Adapter for Wormhole Specialized Relayer AMB, used specifically in `BroadcastRegistry.sol`